-Investment securities: Investment securities are trading debt securities that are recorded at fair value using observable market prices for similar securities or identical securities that are traded in less active markets, which are classified as Level 2 and include highly rated municipal, government, and corporate bonds.
+Investment securities: Investment securities are trading debt securities that are recorded at fair value using observable market prices for similar securities or identical securities that are traded in less active markets, which are classified as Level 2 and include highly rated municipal, government and corporate bonds.

-Non-mortgage loans held for sale: Non-mortgage loans held for sale are personal loans, including loans to finance solar panel installation projects.
+Non-mortgage loans held for sale: Non-mortgage loans held for sale are personal loans.
 The fair value of non-mortgage loans is determined using an internal valuation model that calculates the present value of estimated net future cash flows.
 Non-mortgage loans are classified as Level 3.